music dictionary : Ad - Ad

 admissible(French) eligible (candidate for a job, course, etc.)

-admitir(Spanish) to admit, to let in, to allow, to acknowledge, to hold (the capacity of a room)
+admitir(Spanish) to admit, to accept, to let in, to allow, to acknowledge, to hold (the capacity of a room)

 ADMT, A.D.M.T.abbreviation of 'Associate Diploma in Music Teaching'